polysyllabic/chaos/docs/chaosface.md

 By default, the chaos bot uses a softmax algorithm to weight the probability that a mod should be selected based on the frequency with which it has been used.
 In other words, the more often a mod has been chosen in the past, the less likely it is to appear again.
-This feature helps reduce the liklihood of the same mods being applied over and over.
+This feature helps reduce the likelihood of the same mods being applied over and over.

 You can adjust the selection weighting by altering the "Chance of repeat modifier" setting.
-The lower the setting, less likely a previously used modifier is to be chosen.
+The lower the setting, the less likely a previously used modifier is to be chosen.
 Setting this value to 100 has the effect of disabling softmax weighting, in which case mods will be selected with equal probability regardless of past use.